Characters of Final Fantasy VIII: Fujin and Raijin

-Raijin

-Raijin (雷神) is a member of Balamb Garden's disciplinary committee alongside Seifer and Fujin; the three form a close "posse", as he calls it.
-He has a habit of ending his sentences with "ya know" (もんよ, mon'yo).
-Like Fujin, he supports Seifer when he betrays SeeD and Garden to side with Edea.
-Near the end of the game, he stands by Fujin's plea to the party to help save Seifer from himself.
-In the ending FMV, he celebrates catching a large fish until Fujin kicks him into the water.
-In battle, Raijin wields a bō staff with large weights on either end and uses thunder-based magic.
-He shares his name with the Japanese god of thunder, Raijin.

-Raijin and Fujin were to appear in Final Fantasy VII, but the designers decided against it due to their similarity to the Turks.
-In Kingdom Hearts II, a younger version of Raijin, named "Rai" (ライ), appears as a member of Seifer's gang.
-He is voiced by Kazuya Nakai in Japanese and Brandon Adams in English.

 Ultimecia

 Ultimecia (アルティミシア, Arutimishia) is the main antagonist of Final Fantasy VIII.
-Ultimecia is a sorceress from the future capable of reaching her consciousness into the distant past via the "Junction Machine" to possess other sorceresses.
+She is a sorceress from the future capable of reaching her consciousness into the distant past via the "Junction Machine" to possess other sorceresses.
 Because she operates through the body of a possessed Edea to gain control of Galbadia, Ultimecia's existence is revealed only after she possesses Rinoa to release Sorceress Adel from her orbital prison to take as a new host.
-Fully aware of her predestined fate, she seeks to achieve "Time Compression", which would cause all eras to merge; this would extinguish all life as she becomes an omnipresent goddess.
-This would give her power on par with Hyne the Great, who, according to the backstory, created the world.
+Foreseeing her own demise, she seeks to avert her predestined fate through "Time Compression" magic, which would cause time to collapse, extinguishing all life as she becomes an omnipotent goddess.

-Eventually, Squall and the heroes help Ultimecia start Time Compression to confront her in her own time.
-After Squall and his party defeat Sorceress Adel, Adel transfers her power to Rinoa only for Ultimecia to possess Rinoa again.
-Ellone uses her power to send their consciousness to the past, at which point Ultimecia starts Time Compression.
-At that moment, the heroes are able to travel to Ultimecia's distant future and defeat her.
-After the final battle and during an apparent decompression of time, the defeated Ultimecia transfers her powers to Edea at a point in the past.
-This action essentially triggers the sequence of events that form the game's plot, and creates a causal loop.
+Following Dr. Odine's plan, Squall and his party take advantage of Time Compression to confront her in the future.
+Ellone uses her power to sever Ultimecia's possession, temporarily halting the spell, which allows Squall's group to travel to Ultimecia's distant future and defeat her.
+After the final battle as time returns to normal, the dying Ultimecia transfers her powers to Edea at the orphanage in the past.
+This action precipitates the sequence of events that form the game's plot, and creates a causal loop.

-Ultimecia is the villainess representing Final Fantasy VIII in Dissidia: Final Fantasy, Dissidia 012 and Dissidia NT, where she is voiced by Atsuko Tanaka in Japanese and Tasia Valenza in English.
+Sutton draws a parallel between Squall and Ultimecia, who are both paralyzed by their fear of loss, which causes them to isolate themselves figuratively or literally.
+She is the villainess representing Final Fantasy VIII in Dissidia: Final Fantasy, Dissidia 012 and Dissidia NT, where she is voiced by Atsuko Tanaka in Japanese and Tasia Valenza in English.